 Several things made us consider this toilet for testing.
-At first, it’s stylish, comfortable, and ideal for any RV.
-Then, it has a dual function flush.
-For example, pressing the pedal halfway pours fresh water into the bowl.
+First, it’s stylish, comfortable, and ideal for any RV.
+Plus, it features a dual-function flush.
+Pressing the pedal halfway pours fresh water into the bowl.
 Pressing it all the way gives a complete, powerful flush.

 11. Atemou 2.64 Gallon 10L Portable Travel Toilet

-The first thing to mention about this portable toilet is its super-large capacity.
+The first thing to mention about this unit is its super-large capacity.
 It comes with a 3.2-gallon tank capacity and a 5.3-gallon waste tank.
 Since it has a load-bearing capacity of up to 330 lbs, it’s an ideal choice for most people.

 Additionally, the unit features a flexible handle design.
 You can use a pull handle to lock the unpleasant odor into the waste reservoir, without diffusing it into the air.
 Also, you don’t have to worry about portability.
 The parts are detachable, and the unit weighs only 1.12 lbs when empty.